apgeorg/PID-Control/README.md

 y(t) = Kp*e(t) + Int(e(t)*dt) + Kd*de(t)/dt

 ## Propotional Term
-The propotional term makes the current error signal multiplied with a Gain (Kp) to get the controllers output.
+The propotional term makes the current error signal multiplied with a gain (Kp) to get the controllers output.
-A small Kp leads to the setpoint, but your controller performance will be slow.
-If Kp is increased, the output overshoots.
+A small propotional gain Kp leads to the setpoint, but the controller performance will be slow.
+If Kp is increased, the controllers output overshoots.

 ## Integral Term
 The integral term makes the current error signal value and duration multiplied with a Gain (Ki).